Pilgrimage to Japan

 |Osaka – Nara – Mt Koyo – Kyoto – Kii Tanabe – Kii Takahara – Kii Yunomine Onsen – Kii Katsuura – Osaka|

-Born in Tel Aviv, Yaki worked in the Israeli Armed Forces.
+Born in Tel Aviv, Yaki previously worked for the Israeli Armed Forces.
 He then moved to India and studied conversational and classical Tibetan for four years.
-He came to Chenrezig Institute in 2005 as the translator for Geshe Jamyang and is now translating for Geshe Tsultrim.
-He is a graduate of the Buddhist Studies Programme and was ordained in 2015 and is now called Ven.
-Kartsön.
+He came to Chenrezig Institute in Australia as the translator for Geshe Jamyang in 2005 and is now translating for Geshe Tsultrim.
+He is a graduate of the Buddhist Studies Program and was ordained as a monk in 2015 and is now called Ven.
+Kartson.

 |Dates||12 – 22 October 2018|